Zubin-Teherani/dragon-slayer/README.md

 var dragon = new Character();
 var user = new Character();
 ```
-Replace instance with dragon and instance2 with user

 # Create welcome message and start writing the function that will run your app!